Motor Skills – Tips and Advice

 All your underwater propulsion comes from the action of finning.
 It's a waste of energy and tank air to use your arms for propulsion.
 Your fins are big paddles, designed to maximize propulsion.
 Proper, effective and efficient finning techniques take time and practice to develop.
 And effective propulsion is a critical component of buoyancy control.

 For faster swimming speeds, the thrust comes from your hips and thighs.
 To visualize how this works, lie down on the floor on your back and put a pillow under your knees, to keep your legs somewhat bent.
 Imagine that the ceiling above you is actually the seabed below you.
-Now raise and lower alternating legs…left up, right down, left down, right up.
+Keep your toes pointed, then raise and lower alternating legs…left up, right down, left down, right up.
 Notice that the upward thrust is from your hips and thighs.
 The action is very much like walking.
-Now, as the upward thrust approaches its maximum point, use your calf muscle to flick your foot and straighten your leg.
 Of course, you are doing this on the floor at home facing the ceiling.
 In the water, facing the bottom, the thrust is on the down-kick.
-Visualize in your mind that your fin tips are like palm trees swaying in the breeze.
+Visualize in your mind that your fin tips are like palm trees swaying back and forth in the breeze.
 Keep your knees and ankles loose.
 Propulsion is best when you follow through and not cut the fin-kick cycle short.

 For slower swimming speeds, for example when you’re scoping out a small area, thrust comes mainly from your calf muscles, or below your knees, because you don’t need the full energy that comes from your hips and thighs.
 To visualize this, lie down on the floor face down.
 Bend one leg up from the knee.
 The thrust force comes in the action of straightening your leg…the downward thrust.
 While one leg is thrusting downward, the other leg is bending upward.
 In reality, there will be some thrust that comes from your thighs, but most of it will come from your calves.